Bluetooth-Compose/Bluetooth-Compose/README.md

 We can!

-*So let's explain the Bluetooth-Compose logo.*
+## Let's explain the Bluetooth-Compose logo!

 When the Bluetooth name and logo were coined, over two decades ago, it was important to choose a name and logo that acted as a metaphor about how the new technology worked.
 'Bluetooth', of course, was an ancient Norse king who united the surrounding tribes to work as a coordinated whole.
 And the logo is actually the ancient runic 'b' and 't' superimposed into a singularity.
 We take the logo for granted now, because we understand how it represents the technology.